FREQUENTLY ASKED QUESTIONS

 How can I help children Conquer Kindergarten?

 Because social and emotional learning skills are so important, 14 of these skills are included on the kindergarten report card.
-The District’s Office of Early Childhood Education, the Graduate School of Education at UPenn, the William Penn Foundation, and local teachers and families partnered to create resources to help students conquer these 14 skills.
+The District’s Office of Early Childhood Education, the Penn Child Research Center, the Graduate School of Education at the University of Pennsylvania, the William Penn Foundation, and local teachers and families partnered to create resources to help students conquer these 14 skills.
 Here are some ways you can help children conquer kindergarten:

 - You can help children learn the 14 skills and behaviors that promote learning on the kindergarten report card by reviewing the information on this website.
 It will explain what the skills are, why they are important, and how to help children learn them.